 5 LARGE APPLES, RED JONAGOLD OR INGRID MARIE

 BUTTER TO FRY IN

 Core the apple slices to make a center hole of 4 cm i diameter, this will make sure that you’ll get those holes, when they fry.
 If the holes are too small the batter will fill them up while they cook.

 Make a sugar syrup of sugar and water.

 Place the apples into the syrup, a few at a time and let them simmer for about 2 minutes, turn them over once, so they are covered completely by the syrup.
 The rings should still be a bit crispy when removed up from the syrup.

 Let the rings drip on a piece of paper towel.

 Dip the slices into the batter and fry them in butter on a pan.

 Fry the apples at medium heat until they are golden brown on both sides.
 (They are ready to turn when small bubbles begin to appear on the surface of the batter).

-Serve with maple syrup, butter, marmalade, icing sugar or what you desire.
+Serve with marmalade and icing sugar or what you desire.